 In addition to a comprehensive accreditation handbook and the ability to ask questions by email, you can ask for an ‘Accreditation Supporter’: this will be someone who has already been through the process and is now an accredited member.
 The Accreditation Supporter is a buddy not a mentor and it is not obligatory for you to have one – although previous applicants have found them to be very useful.

 The administration fee is currently suspended so accreditation costs nothing at this time.
 The only ongoing cost is IRMS membership which must be maintained in order to maintain accredited member status.

 What happens if I don’t reach the Standard?

-Where an applicant is not quite there yet, an action plan and broad timetable will be agreed for the applicant to follow.
-A contact will also be assigned to be available to assist the applicant and help them along the road where required.
-Essentially, the message is this- once you apply for accreditation you will become accredited.
-If it is not today then it will be at a point in the not too distant future- but you will become accredited.
+Where an applicant applies but does not meet the required standard, an action plan and a broad timetable will be agreed for the applicant to follow.
+An Accreditation Supporter will also be offered to assist the applicant and help them along the road where required.
+Essentially, IRMS will provide you with the support you need to become accredited.

 The Society offers four types of membership, from Corporate through to Student.